Calc Nest

 Use this free Compound Interest Calculator to estimate long-term investment growth.
 Enter your initial investment, monthly contribution, annual interest rate, number of years, and compounding frequency to see how your money could grow over time.

-This tool also shows your total contributions, total interest earned, approximate doubling time using the Rule of 72, and a few balance milestones to help you understand how compounding works.
+This tool also shows your total contributions, total interest earned, approximate doubling time using the Rule of 72, balance milestones, and progress toward an optional long-term goal.

 What is compound interest?

 Compound interest is the process of earning returns not only on your original investment but also on the interest that has already been added over time.
-This can lead to significantly higher growth compared with simple interest.
+This can lead to much stronger long-term growth compared with simple interest.

-Compound growth becomes more powerful the longer your investment remains invested and the more frequently it compounds.
+Compound growth becomes more powerful the longer your money remains invested and the more consistently contributions continue.

 How this calculator works